SDARG/opendse/README.md

 *   A tutorial shows the basic model, XML and optimization.
 *   The Javadocs give an overview of the structure of the framework and its elements.

+## Java Versions
+Starting with Release 1.0.0, OpenDSE requires Java 21 (LTS) or higher.
+OpenDSE version 0.9.0 and lower is Java 11 compatible.

 ## History

 _OpenDSE_ was formerly hosted at https://sourceforge.net/projects/opendse/